-Once you have Java installed, you can check your installation to ensure everything is correctly installed and that your PATH environment variable is correctly set by opening a command window (click on Start | Run and then enter the text "cmd" and click "OK".
-If you have the correct version installed and your path set correctly the following commands should give the results listed below the commands.
+1. Check to see if you already have the current version of the Java Development Kit (JDK) installed by opening a command or terminal window.
+(For Windows, click on Start | Run and then enter the text "cmd" and click "OK"; for Mac you can use the Spotlight to search for "Terminal" and click on the top hit.)
+If you have the correct version installed and your path set correctly the following commands should give the results listed below the commands (except Mac, in which case it will show update version 22).

 '''

 >java -version

-java version "1.6.0_07"
+java version "1.6.0_23"

 ...

 >javac -version

-javac javac 1.6.0_07
+javac javac 1.6.0_23

 ...

 '''